The Offers and Needs Market

 How an OANM Helps and Creates Communities

-- It builds and enhances personal connections and community.
-Knowing who's doing what, who has access to what, and who knows who are vital for getting things done.
+- It builds and enhances personal or group connections.
+Knowing who's doing what, who has access to what, and who knows who are vital for a sustainable sense of belonging.

 - It creates new possibilities for co-created action that none of us can do alone.

-- It increases community ownership and commitment since it requires active participation and shifts the group narrative from what's scarce to what's abundant.
+- It increases community ownership and commitment since it requires active participation and shifts the group narrative to what's abundant from what's scarce.

-- It’s a simple, fast, and inexpensive way to resource a movement because it focuses on what already exists – people's hidden or intentionally public gifts – and is positive in nature.
+- It’s a simple, fast, and inexpensive way to resource a movement because it focuses on what already exists – people's hidden or underused gifts.

 And if you want to prepare for an OANM or reflect upon one you experienced, answer some modified questions from Peter Block's book, Community: A Structure of Belonging.